RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

 ## Lab Instructions

-### Step 1: Create an Eclipse Che environment for your personal use
+### Step 1: Create an CodeReady Workspaces environment for your personal use

-1. Login to the Red Hat Solution Explorer, here you will find the link to Che.
+1. Login to the Red Hat Solution Explorer, here you will find the link to CodeReady Workspaces.

     ![00-integr8ly-che.png](images/00-integr8ly-che.png "Integr8ly CHE")